Handling the High Costs of Insulin Use: Five Suggestions for Savings

-When the stakes of not using the medication are high, but so is the price, what should you do?
+Of course, that benefit only impacts Medicare members.
+For others, when the stakes of not using the medication are high but so is the price, what should you do?
 Consider the suggestions below, and if you are still struggling, please reach out to Network Health for help.

 Medication | Strength | Quantity | Ingredient cost (AWP)* |